BenFradet/RiotSharp/README.md

 }
 ```

-You can find a list of all the available operations in [IStaticRiotApi](RiotSharp/IStaticRiotApi.cs).
+You can find a list of all the available operations in [StaticApi in Documentation](http://benfradet.github.io/RiotSharp/api/RiotSharp.StaticRiotApi.html).

 ### Status API